ClearGate-Int/Burp_Collector/README.md

 #### Developed by: Sagiv

 # Features
-1. Extract API Endpoints based on the XML/JSON Content-Type in the response (SOAP, REST, and GraphQL).
+1. Collect and extract all API Endpoints you interacted with during the test (SOAP, REST, and GraphQL) to an Excel file - Highly recommended.
-2. Collect --bitrix result to JSON file with body and parameters for Postman Application
+2. Collect and extract all API Endpoints with their body and parameters to a Postman collection - Highly recommended.
-3. Extract PATHs and Possible APIs from the response body.
+3. Collect and extract possible APIs found in files during the test to an Excel file - It might generate a lot of junk, but it could be helpful if used right.
-4. Extract URLs from the response body.
+4. Collect and extract all URLs encountered during the test to an Excel file - This can be slow depending on the project size.
-5. Extract Secrets (AWS/Google/Firebase,etc').
+5. Collect and extract all possible secrets (AWS/Google/Firebase, etc') that might be disclosed - Most of the time the output will be False-Positive.
-6. Collect JSON files based on Burp response via REGEX
+6. Collect and extract all JSON files encountered during the test into an Excel file - Fast.
-7. Collect Subdomains based on Burp response via REGEX to Excel file.
+7. Collect and extract all subdomains encountered during the test into an Excel file - Fast.
-8. Collect JS/MAP URLs based on Burp response via REGEX to Excel file.
+8. Collect and extract all JS/MAP URLs encountered during the test to an Excel file - Fast.
-9. Convert Postman files to Excel
+9. Convert Postman collections to an Excel file - Recommended!
-10. Create a tailored wordlist for your target
+10. Create a tailored wordlist for your target (Based on Requests/Responses/Cookies/Headers etc') - Recommended!

 # Installation: